ZJerry/VAE-BN/README.md

      % load bnet2_mnist_m2_com

 ## Recovery
    After the above detection, one can implement the 'recovery' (Section II.D in the paper) by running the following code in the folder 'scripts'.
-Once all samples in the dataset are reformed and reclassified, the restored classification accuracy will be outputed and the reformed samples are saved in 'data/Adv_%d_%a_r.mat'.
+The restored classification accuracy will be outputed and the reformed samples will be saved in 'data/Adv_%d_%a_r.mat'.

      python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b)